sdondley/ClimateChangeChat/about.md

 * keep track of shit

 # The tech under the hood
-* all content is published to github to private repo
+* all content is published to github to a publicly available repo
+    * people can go to github and suggest edits
 * all new content is publshed with custom vim maps
     * Example:
         * Typing `<leader>www` does the following:
             * saves the markdown file I'm working on
             * processes the markdow file and converts to HTML
             * commits the markdown and HTML file to a git repo
             * pushes changes out to the remote repo
 * I can quickly whip out text and publish it to web with little effort
 * git will give me an entire history of every change published to the site
     * nothing will be lost to the historians who stumble upon my great work :)
+        * as long as there is electricity
+        * and the apocalypse hasn't occurred
+            * but no one will give a rats ass about my work at that point
+            * people barely give a rats ass about it now
 * content is pulled in every minute to web server running a cron

 ## vim